jnqnfe/gong/bin/README.md

 Cargo supports passing command line arguments to your program when you use `cargo run`, but needs to distinguish between arguments meant for itself and those meant for the to-be-run program.
-Any argument that does not look like an option (does not start with a dash) are non-options, and Cargo passes these on.
-An argument of exactly two dashes only is special - an *early terminator* - which Cargo responds to by treating all subsequent arguments as non-options.
+Any argument that does not look like an option (does not start with a dash) are positionals, and Cargo passes these on.
+An argument of exactly two dashes only is special - an *early terminator* - which Cargo responds to by treating all subsequent arguments as positionals.
 You can thus use the early terminator to get Cargo to pass options to the test program.

 So, type the following, then add on the end any arguments to give to the test program (after a